 General trends across different measurement technologies reflect market drivers.
 Refined digital electronics are making level sensors and other measurement devices more user-friendly, more reliable, easier to set up, and less expensive.
 Improved communication interfaces feed level measurement date into a company’s existing control and/or information system.

-ABB is a leading global technology company that energizes the transformation of society and industry to achieve a more productive, sustainable future.
-By connecting software to its electrification, robotics, automation and motion portfolio, ABB pushes the boundaries of technology to drive performance to new levels.
-With a history of excellence stretching ...
+ABB (ABBN: SIX Swiss Ex) is a leading global technology company that energizes the transformation of society and industry to achieve a more productive, sustainable future.
+By connecting software to its electrification, robotics, automation and motion portfolio, ABB pushes the boundaries of technology to drive performance to new levels. ...